tbidne/safe-rm/README.md

                            the xdg home directory e.g. ~/.trash --log-level [none|error|warn|info|debug]
                            The file level in which to log.
 Defaults to none.
-  --show-trace             If enabled, prints the stack trace for any errors.
-                           Defaults to false.
-  --no-show-trace          If enabled, disables the stack trace for any errors.
-                           This overrides --stack-trace, and can be used to override a value set in the toml config.
   -h,--help                Show this help text

 Delete Commands